≡ Menu

 How Much do Ultrasound Techs Make in California?

-According to the Bureau of Labor Statistics (BLS), California is the highest paying state in the country, and has 9 of the top 10 highest paying metropolitan areas in the nation.
-Sonographers in California earn a mean annual salary of $114,480, or $55.04 an hour as of May, 2022.
+According to the Bureau of Labor Statistics (BLS), California is the highest paying state in the country, and has the top 10 highest paying metropolitan areas in the nation.
+Sonographers in California earn a mean annual salary of $118,95 as of May, 2024.
 Conditions in your area may vary.

 Outpatient care centers pay the highest salaries, while general medical and surgical facilities often offer better benefits packages.
 Traveling sonographers earn different rates and benefits than those working permanently in one facility.
 The varying specialties within sonography also open up different avenues for career growth and increasing one’s salary.